-- Traditional (Dairy Free) – If you have a dairy allergy or exclude dairy from your diet but have no other major exclusions, then you may be a good match for the Traditional (Dairy Free) plan.
+- Dairy Free – If you have a dairy allergy or exclude dairy from your diet but have no other major exclusions, then you may be a good match for the Dairy Free plan.

-- Traditional (Gluten Free) – Can’t tolerate gluten?
+- Gluten Free – Can’t tolerate gluten?
 No problem!
-The Traditional (Gluten Free) plan will give you delicious meals without the gluten.
+Our Gluten Free plan will give you delicious meals without the gluten.

-- Traditional (Dairy Free and Gluten Free) – If you need to avoid both gluten and dairy but can tolerate other food groups, this is the plan for you.
+- Dairy Free and Gluten Free – If you need to avoid both gluten and dairy but can tolerate other food groups, this is the plan for you.
 Who needs dairy and gluten when you can eat like this?

 - Paleo – If you believe several food groups, like grains, legumes, and dairy, might be a problem for you, a Paleo diet might be what you are looking for.
 Think you won’t have variety in your meals without grains, legumes, and dairy?
 Think again!
-Look at these delicious meals you can expect on the Paleo Plan!
+Look at these delicious Paleo Meals!

 - Paleo (Primal) – If you tolerate dairy well but want to exclude grains and legumes, you might enjoy the Primal option.